 Holographic microfiche for high density information storage is more attractive then conventional microfiche.
 It can be duplicated more economically and, like laser discs, is impervious to scratches and dirt.
 It also contains 50 times more information than microfiche.

-Erasable holograms is in the market for routine real-time non-destructive testing and inspection
+Erasable holograms have been marketed for routine real-time non-destructive testing and inspection

 Light-in-flight measurements can be made using picosecond lasers, recording stop-action 3-D pictures of waterfronts of light.
 This can be used to study ultra-high speed phenomena as well as "seeing" through translucent specimen.

 Femto-second lasers (gives off light pulses in one-billionth of one-millionth of one second!
 There are more femtoseconds in one second then there are seconds in 30 million years!) can be used to make holograms through translucent media, such as human flesh.
 The aim is to see your inside using light, not X-ray